On distinct perpendicular bisectors and pinned distances in finite fields: Distinct perpendicular bisectors

 \begin{lemma} For a point set $P \subseteq \mathbb{F}_q^2$, define the set

 Then

 \end{lemma}

 Note that, although Lemma \ref{energybound2} appears very similar to Theorem \ref{energybound}, they are not identical.
 In the definition of $Q(P)$ quadruples for which $\|\xx-\zz\|=0$ are excluded, whereas the definition of $Q'(P)$ excludes quadruples for which $\|\xx-\yy\|=0$.
-The strategy here is to first prove Lemma \ref{energybound2}, and then use this result to prove Theorem \ref{energybound}.
+First we deduce Theorem \ref{energybound} from Lemma \ref{energybound2}.